genomicsclass/book/pages/standard_errors.md

 ## [1] 0.2129976
 ```

-Here we will show how we can compute their standard error without a Monte Carlo simulation.
-Note that in practice we do not know exactly how the errors are generated so we can't use the Monte Carlo approach.
+Here we will show how we can compute the standard error without a Monte Carlo simulation.
+Since in practice we do not know exactly how the errors are generated, we can't use the Monte Carlo approach.

-## Father and son heights
+#### Father and son heights

-In the father and son height examples we have randomness because we have a random sample of father and son pairs.
-For the sake of illustration let's assume that this is the entire population:
+In the father and son height examples, we have randomness because we have a random sample of father and son pairs.
+For the sake of illustration, let's assume that this is the entire population:

 ```r